Poznań: Art Nouveau

 Johow-Gelände, a housing estate implemented according to an urban planning scheme by Max Johow.

 The early 20th-century expansion of Poznań to include Jeżyce, Wilda, and Łazarz facilitated the development of new architectural spaces.
 The demolition of the city's fortifications also allowed for the construction of permanent buildings on former fortress grounds.
 During this period, numerous new urban developments and residential complexes were established.

 One of them is the so-called Johow-Gelände in the Łazarz district, based on an urban concept by Max Johow, one of the leading architects in Poznań at the beginning of the 20th century.
 The tenement houses, built in a dense layout without backyards, were preceded by front gardens and, in addition to the high standard of the apartments, also impressed with richly decorated entrance halls and varied building facades.
-Numerous Art Nouveau tenement houses can also be found on neighboring streets such as Matejki, Wyspiańskiego, and Małeckiego.
+Numerous Art Nouveau tenement houses can also be found on neighbouring streets such as Matejki, Wyspiańskiego, and Małeckiego.

 Art Nouveau tenement house at 14 Wolności Square.

 In the early 20th century, many residential developments also emerged in the Jeżyce district, including a complex of villa-style tenements on Roosevelta Street, designed by the architectural firm of Herman Böhmer and Paul Preul for the German Civil Servants' Housing Cooperative.
 Particularly noteworthy are the wrought iron grilles at 5 Roosevelta Street and the oversized bas-relief of a naked woman supporting the balcony on the facade of building number 4.
 Nearby there is also the New Theatre, constructed in 1906, designed by the same architects, which facade design reflects Art Nouveau typical of the German region, featuring geometric forms with varied colors and textures.
 Similar architecture can be found in the central part of Jeżyce, along streets such as Dąbrowskiego, Kraszewskiego, Mickiewicza, Prusa, and Słowackiego.

 Among the notable Art Nouveau structures are Oskar Hoffman's tenement house at 69 Święta Marcin Street or tenement house at 14 Wolności Square.